servicebinding/spec/README.md

 **Temporary Note**
 To ensure a better fit with the specification a few modifications have been proposed to the `ServiceBindingRequest` CRD:
-* A modification to its API group, to be independent from OpenShift.
+* A modification to its API group, to be independent from OpenShift. ([ref](https://github.com/redhat-developer/service-binding-operator/issues/364)
-* A simplification of its CRD name to `ServiceBinding`.
+* A simplification of its CRD name to `ServiceBinding`. [ref](https://github.com/redhat-developer/service-binding-operator/issues/365)
-* Renaming `customEnvVar` to `dataMapping`.
+* Renaming `customEnvVar` to `dataMapping`. [ref](https://github.com/redhat-developer/service-binding-operator/issues/356#issuecomment-595943295)
-* Allowing for the `application` selector to be omitted, for the cases where another Operator owns the deployment.
+* Allowing for the `application` selector to be omitted, for the cases where another Operator owns the deployment. [ref](https://github.com/redhat-developer/service-binding-operator/issues/296)
-* Addition of fields such as `serviceAccount` and `subscriptionSecret` that support more advanced binding cases (more below).
+* Addition of fields such as `serviceAccount` and `subscriptionSecret` that support more advanced binding cases (more below). [ref](https://github.com/redhat-developer/service-binding-operator/issues/355)

 #### RBAC

 If the service provider's Secret (as defined in [Pointer to binding data](#pointer-to-binding-data)) is protected by RBAC then the service consumer must pass a Service Account in its `ServiceBindingRequest` CR to allow implementations of this specification to fetch information from that Secret.
-If the implementation already has access to all Secrets in the cluster (as is the case with the Service Binding Operator) it must ensure it uses the provided Service Account instead of its own - blocking the bind if a Service Account was needed (accordingin to the binding data) by not provided.
+If the implementation already has access to all Secrets in the cluster (as is the case with the Service Binding Operator) it must ensure it uses the provided Service Account instead of its own - blocking the bind if a Service Account was needed (according to the binding data) but not provided.

 Example of a partial CR: